California's Dixie Fire now second-largest in state's history - KVIA

 The cause of the Dixie Fire remains under investigation.

-Throughout the country Sunday, there are 107 large wildfires burning in 15 states, while more than 2.2 million acres have burned, according to an update by the National Interagency Fire Center.
+Throughout the country Sunday, there were 107 large wildfires burning in 15 states, while more than 2.2 million acres have burned, according to an update by the National Interagency Fire Center.

 Critical conditions continue in Montana and Oregon as well as California.
 According to the NIFC, nearly 24,000 wildland firefighters and 30 incident management teams are working toward containment.